rvarago/absent/README.md

 * `rvarago::absent::support::sink` wraps a callable that should receive parameters in another callable that discards the referred parameters.

-Please notice that, if you had to provide parameters to `second`, then you would have to wrap it inside a lambda that captures all required objects, and then forwards them to `second`, for instance:
+Please note that, if you had to provide parameters to `second`, then you would have to wrap it inside a lambda that captures all required objects, and then forwards them to `second`, for instance: